-- Theory: RNNs can keep track of arbitrary long-term dependencies. - Practical problem: computations in finite-precision: - → Gradients can vanish or explode. - RNNs using LSTM units partially solve this problem: LSTM units allow gradients to also flow unchanged.
-However, exploding gradients may still occur. - Common architectures composed of a cell and three regulators or gates of the inflow: input, output and forget gate. - Variations: gated recurrent units (GRUs) do not have an output gate. - Input gate controls to which extent a new value flows into the cell - Forget gate controls to which extent a value remains in the cell - Output gate controls to which extent the current value is used to compute the output activation.
+- Theory: RNNs can keep track of arbitrary long-term dependencies. - Practical problem: computations in finite-precision: - → Gradients can vanish or explode. - Common architectures composed of a cell and three regulators or gates: input, output and forget gate. - Variations: gated recurrent units (GRUs) do not have an output gate. - Input gate controls to which extent a new value flows into the cell - Forget gate controls to which extent a value remains in the cell - Output gate controls to which extent the current value is used to compute the output activation.